 Apple has come a long way since it first included its traditional round earbuds in the box with the original iPod in 2001.
 Since then, the AirPods brand name has begun to dominate the wireless music experience.
 For on-the-go listening and something that will fit easily into your pocket, Apple’s AirPods have established themselves as a solid choice.

-Now, the AirPods Max claim they have something additional to offer.
-We’re taking a deep dive into these two music-listening options in this overview of AirPods versus AirPods Max.
+Now, the AirPods Max claim they have something additional to offer, especially for those who like an over-ear experience.
+We’re taking a deep dive into these two music-listening options in this overview of the latest AirPods (including the AirPods 3) versus AirPods Max.

 Let’s begin by addressing the elephant in the room — the price of the AirPods Max.
 If you want to pick up a pair of Apple’s high-tech over-ear headphones, you’ll need to shell out $550.
 If you’re going to utilize the AirPods Max with non-Bluetooth audio devices, you’ll also need to spend an extra $35 to obtain Apple’s Lightning to 3.5mm Audio Cable.

-In comparison, you can pick up Apple’s classic AirPods for $160 — or $200 if you want to opt for the wireless-charging model.
-You can always pick up the wireless-charging case down the road, but it will run you an additional $80.
+In comparison, you can pick up Apple’s AirPods 3, with its most advanced feature set including spatial audio support, for $179, or save money with the AirPods 2 at $129, which still includes a wireless charging case and other benefits.
 It’s not hard to see the significant price difference between the two options, and we believe that price alone will determine purchasing decisions for many users.
-If you’re looking for the best bang for your buck, we’re going to stick with the well-established AirPods.
+If you’re looking for the best bang for your buck, we’re going to stick with the well-established AirPods, especially with the latest smart upgrades that the AirPods 3 have received.

 Apple’s AirPod earbuds feature a slim white design paired with a small charging case of the same color.
-AirPods cannot adjust to different user’s ears when it comes to fit, and while Apple attempted to create a one-design-fits-all solution, some users have reported issues with the earbuds staying in their ears.
-We recommend heading to a local Apple Store, if possible, to try on AirPods and get a better feel for their fit.
-However, for those who just so happen to have perfect AirPods-sized ears, the experience can be quite pleasant — you may even forget that you are wearing your Apple AirPods.
+AirPods cannot adjust to different users’ ears when it comes to fit, and while Apple attempted to create a one-design-fits-all solution, some users have reported issues with the earbuds staying in their ears.
+We recommend heading to a local Apple Store, if possible, to try a pair of AirPods and get a better feel for their fit.
+However, for those who just so happen to have perfect AirPods-sized ears, the experience can be quite pleasant — you may even forget that you are wearing them.

 The AirPods Max are over-ear headphones, and as such, users will have fewer issues with finding a proper fit or feel.
 When it comes down to design, we don’t think Apple could have come up with a concept more minimalist.
 Each ear cup is a smooth, rounded shell crafted from anodized aluminum and paired with an ear cushion wrapped in a custom-designed mesh textile — these can be swapped out when the need arises.
 Connecting the two ear cups and spanning across the top of your head is what Apple calls the canopy, a headband made from breathable knit mesh that helps to redistribute weight and reduce on-head pressure.